clarivate/wos_api_usecases/cities_collaborations_analysis/Readme.md

 >
 > Top 10 collaborating cities shown.
 All cities are saved to cities.csv file.*

+Indeed, we can see the full city list in the cities.csv file in the project folder

 2. Understand which cities does a specific organization collaborate with